Active Directory Replication Concepts

 Sites are Active Directory objects that represent one or more TCP/IP subnets with highly reliable and fast network connections.
 Site information allows administrators to configure Active Directory access and replication to optimize usage of the physical network.
 Site objects are associated with a set of subnets, and each domain controller in a forest is associated with an Active Directory site according to its IP address.
 Sites can host domain controllers from more than one domain, and a domain can be represented in more than one site.

 Site links are Active Directory objects that represent logical paths that the KCC uses to establish a connection for Active Directory replication.
 A site link object represents a set of sites that can communicate at uniform cost through a specified intersite transport.

 All sites contained within the site link are considered to be connected by means of the same network type.
 Sites must be manually linked to other sites by using site links so that domain controllers in one site can replicate directory changes from domain controllers in another site.
 Because site links do not correspond to the actual path taken by network packets on the physical network during replication, you do not need to create redundant site links to improve Active Directory replication efficiency.

 When two sites are connected by a site link, the replication system automatically creates connections between specific domain controllers in each site that are called bridgehead servers.
-In Windows Server 2008, all domain controllers in a site that host the same directory partition are candidates for being selected as bridgehead servers.
+In Microsoft® Windows® 2000, intersite replication of the directory partitions (domain, configuration, and schema) between domain controllers in different sites is performed by the bridgehead servers (one per directory partition) in those sites.
+In Windows Server 2003, all domain controllers in a site that host the same directory partition are candidates for being selected as bridgehead servers.
 The replication connections created by the KCC are randomly distributed among all candidate bridgehead servers in a site to share the replication workload.
 By default, the randomized selection process takes place only once, when connection objects are first added to the site.